Conveniently located to serve New York City, Queens, Bronx, Brooklyn, Long Island

 What is Cleft Rhinoplasty?

 Cleft rhinoplasty is a surgical procedure that corrects an abnormal nasal appearance caused by a cleft lip and a cleft palate.

 Patients who have a unilateral cleft lip nasal deformity can benefit from this type of rhinoplasty, since it helps improve nose/nose tip symmetry and breathing.
 For patients who have a bilateral cleft lip nasal deformity, the procedure reduces nose width and helps improve nose tip projection.

 - To improve breathing with reconstruction of cartilage support.
 Breathing improvement may be noticed as relief from sleep apnea.

-- To straightened the nose and provide a more appealing and balanced nasal shape that is specific for you.
+- To straighten the nose and provide a more appealing and balanced nasal shape that is specific for you.

 Does a secondary cleft rhinoplasty have to be performed?

-No, this is an optional procedure in most situations aimed at providing the best appearance at a time when school socialization is occurring.
+No, this is an optional procedure in most situations.
+It is aimed at providing the best appearance at a time when school socialization is occurring.

 Why does the septal surgery have to wait until teen-aged years?

-The septum is a center for face growth and so should not operated on until maturity.
-In addition, the deviation is not that apparent until teen aged years.
+The septum is a center for face growth and so should not be operated on until maturity.
+In addition, the deviation is not that apparent until teen-aged years.

 To arrange a consultation regarding cleft rhinoplasty in New York, contact the office of Dr. James P Bradley and set up your appointment.
 Dr. Bradley will go over the details of the procedure, including cost, preparation, and the post-surgical recovery process.